ekusuma/handin240/README.md

 file exists.
 6. Student goes to gradescope and submits each file to a separate homework assignment: HW3 and HW3-code, for instance.
 7. After homework is graded, they go to gradescope to get their grades on the two portions of the homework.
 The HWX-code assignment contains the pretty pdf, which has been annotated with style or other comments.
 The HWX-code assignment has rubrics not only for style, but also for all of the functionality tests that have been graded.

 Some potential features include:
 - Detect the student’s Andrew ID
 - Check that the current directory is in the student’s space (actually, that it isn’t in the class space and is a writeable directory)
 - Check that each required file exists.
 - Copy each required file into the handin directory in the course space
 - Use `reportlab` to make a pretty pdf with each code file printed on a different page.
 - Test the file and report results:
+    - We will need to find some workaround involving permissions.
+Students need to be able to read the TA testbenches, but if they can then too much information would be disclosed.
+Perhaps a `.svp` inside of the `handout` directory is the way to go?
     - What happens here will vary depending on the type of question.
 At the very least, it would check for proper compilation.
 It could try using our testbench on the student’s design.
 It might use a simple testbench, as opposed to a deeper grading testbench.
     - It would be nice if all of the VCS garbage output was captured and parsed without the student seeing it.
 Ideally, the student would just get a report that looks something like:
 ```
 Problem 3: Your file (hw6prob3.sv) does not compile.
 Problem 4: 3 of 4 tests passed
 Problem 7: File hw6prob7.timing was not found
 The file hw6_code.pdf was created.
 Make sure to submit this file to gradescope!
 ```

+Potential utility scripts that aren't used for students:
+- Parse a roster of Andrew IDs to create folders for their submissions for a given homework.
+- Add the ability to automatically configure `fs` so student has R/W permissions
+- Also the ability to disable those permissions once the deadline passes